Rivière-du-Loup

 Rivière-du-Loup ([ʁivjɛʁ dy lu]; 2021 population 20,118) is a small city on the south shore of the Saint Lawrence River in Quebec.
 The city is the seat for the Rivière-du-Loup Regional County Municipality and the judicial district of Kamouraska.
-Its one of the largest cities in Bas-Saint-Laurent.
+It is one of the largest cities in Bas-Saint-Laurent.

 History

 The city was named after the nearby river, whose name means Wolf's River in French.
 This name may have come from a native tribe known as "Les Loups" ("The Wolves") or from the many seals, known in French as loup-marin (sea wolves), once found at the river's mouth.

 Rivière-du-Loup was established in 1673 as the seigneurie of Sieur Charles-Aubert de la Chesnaye.
 The community was incorporated as the village of Fraserville, in honour of early Scottish settler Alexander Fraser, in 1850, and became a city in 1910.
 The city reverted to its original name, Rivière-du-Loup, in 1919.

 Between 1850 and 1919, the city saw large increases in its anglophone population.
 Most of them left the region by the 1950s.
-1% of the population still speaks English as its first language.
+Only 1% of the population still speaks English as its first language.

 In fall of 1950 Rivière-du-Loup was the site of a nuclear accident.
-A United States Air Force B-50 was returning a nuclear bomb to the USA.
+A United States Air Force B-50 was returning a nuclear bomb to the United States.
 The bomb was released due to engine troubles, and then was destroyed in a non-nuclear detonation before it hit the ground.
 The explosion scattered nearly 100 pounds (45 kg) of uranium (U-238).